 Perfect for the inexperienced, this tour offers all of the beauty the Caribbean has to show in shallow waters, white sands, and up to 100 feet of visibility.

-Mexico Rocks is a superb Patch Reef, which lies half way between the reef and shore.
-The charm of the site will further be enhanced by the amiable and professional attention by our Snorkel Guides as they not only assist in your comfort and safety, but are also happy to share about the sights making your experience informative, and relaxing.
+Mexico Rocks is a superb Patch Reef, which lies halfway between the reef and the shore.
+The charm of the site will further be enhanced by the amiable and professional attention of our Snorkel Guides as they not only assist in your comfort and safety, but are also happy to share about the sights making your experience informative, and relaxing.

-Mexico Rocks 12ft depth offers excellent visibility of the opulent collection of Boulder Coral dotted by Star, Elk Horn and Stag Horn Coral.
-The large Boulder Coral rise 10-12 ft high nearly touching the surface and providing refuge to a variety of marine life, including lame scallops, anemones, tube worm shrimp, and eels sheltered in the coral’s nooks and crannies.
+Mexico Rocks’ 12ft depth offers excellent visibility of the opulent collection of Boulder Coral dotted by Star, Elk Horn, and Stag Horn Coral.
+The large Boulder Coral rises 10-12 ft high nearly touching the surface and providing refuge to a variety of marine life, including lame scallops, anemones, tube worm shrimp, and eels sheltered in the coral’s nooks and crannies.
 Sea fans, azure vase sponges, and butterfly fish add life and color as well.
-Giant Brain Coral formations create miniature under sea habitats and islands for Spiny Lobster and Yellow Tail.
+Giant Brain Coral formations create miniature undersea habitats and islands for Spiny Lobsters and Yellow Tail.

-Mexico Rocks is now part of Belize’s newest Marine Protected Area, and as such its marine life and coral formations will continue to flourish.
+Mexico Rocks are now part of Belize’s newest Marine Protected Area, and as such its marine life and coral formations will continue to flourish.
 Contact us to learn more.

 9:00am - Hol Chan and Shark Ray Alley